neondatabase/website/content/docs/guides/logical-replication-cloud-sql.md

    ```

    - `subscription_name`: A name you chose for the subscription.
-   - `connection_string`: The connection string for the source Neon database, where you defined the publication.
-For the primary_ip, use the public IP address of your Cloud SQL Postgres instance, and specify the name and password of the replication role you created earlier.
+   - `connection_string`: The connection string for the source Cloud SQL database, where you defined the publication.
+For the `<primary_ip>`, use the public IP address of your Cloud SQL Postgres instance that you noted earlier, and specify the name and password of the replication role you created earlier.
+If you're replicating from a database other than `postgres`, be sure to specify that database name.
    - `publication_name`: The name of the publication you created on the source Neon database.

 2. Verify the subscription was created by running the following command: